 We do not give make-up hour exams.
 If you know ahead of time that you must miss a test for a legitimate reason, and you give us appropriate notice, a resolution can be worked out.
-You must discuss exam conflicts in advance with Professor Solomon or Professor Sulai.
+You must discuss exam conflicts in advance with Professor K. Vollmayr-Lee or Professor B. Vollmayr-Lee.
 For last-minute medical issues we will be guided by the Bucknell Medical Excuse Policy, which states the student "must meet significant clinical criteria as judged by a medical professional to warrant missing exams or classes."
-In a nutshell, you should visit the Student Health Services right away for an evaluation, and you should also notify your problem session, Professor Solomon, Professor Sulai, or the Physics & Astronomy Department office (x71207).
+In a nutshell, you should visit the Student Health Services right away for an evaluation, and you should also notify your problem session instructor, Professor K. Vollmayr-Lee, Professor B. Vollmayr-Lee, or the Physics & Astronomy Department office (570-577-1207).
 If your fitness for taking an exam is in question you should resolve the question before the start of the exam - completed exam scores will stand.

 If you must miss your regular lab session, you must notify your lab instructor ahead of time, particularly if your absence is due to symptoms of an illness.
 If this is not possible (e.g., last-minute emergencies), you must in every case contact your lab instructor as soon as possible.
 Waiting to contact your instructor until your next lab session is too late, since if a make-up lab is permitted, it will usually occur during the same week as the lab session you missed.
-Missing points from incomplete labs will likely result in a lower final letter grade in the overall course.
+Missing points from incomplete labs can easily result in a lower final letter grade in the overall course.

 You are expected to attend all of your regularly-scheduled problem sessions.
-Several of them have graded exercises (quizzes, pre- and post-exam exercises) and you must show up on time to do these exercises and receive credit for them.
+Several of them have graded excercises (quizzes, pre- and post-exam exercises) and you must show up on time to do these exercises and receive credit for them.
 If you have a conflict, you MUST notify your problem session instructor in advance (or as soon as possible if there is an emergency).